Creeeeger/Hypetrain/README.md

 - **Hype Mode** – scan for rallying stocks
 - **Check for Rallies** – open a popup with potential candidates
 - **Notification Sorting** – by date or % change
+- **Greed Mode Alerts** – alternative scoring system triggers FOMO-style notifications when risk appetite is high
+- **Configurable Aggressiveness** – adapt alert sensitivity to your risk preference (0.1–2.0 multiplier)
+- **Liquidity-Aware Filtering** – notifications only fire when there’s enough volume to realistically trade the move

 ---